YahooArchive/mojito-shaker/docs/shaker_usage.rst

 - ``region`` - Region-specific resources.
 - ``lang`` - Language-specific resources.

 The default dimensions are listed here in ascending priority order.
 This means that a dimension that appears later in the list is capable of augmenting previous dimensions.
 In order to create new dimensions, you will have to define your own ``dimensions.json`` file, and at runtime set those dimensions to some value since they are not built into Mojito.
-See the section about Advanced Configuration.
+See the section about `Advanced Configuration <shaker_usage.html#id3>`_

 Convention: Assets Directory Structure.
 ##########